GlobalDigitalLibraryio/gdl-frontend/packages/gdl-frontend/README.md

 ### Translations

-For i18n we use [lingui](https://github.com/lingui/js-lingui).
+For i18n we use [react-intl](https://github.com/yahoo/react-intl).

 #### Updating translations

-Whenever new texts that are to be translated using lingui are added, run the following command to update the existing translation files:
+Whenever new texts that are to be translated using react-intl are added, run the following command to update the existing translation files:

 ```
 $ yarn run i18n:extract